 According to the National Cancer Institute, the association between obesity and increased colon cancer risk may be due to multiple factors, including increased levels of insulin in the blood, a condition that may occur more often in obese individuals.
 Increases in insulin and associated conditions such as insulin resistance may promote the development of certain tumors, including those in the colon.

 The American Cancer Society, or ACS, reports that the links between diet, weight, exercise and colorectal cancer risk are some of the strongest for any type of cancer.
-In fact, an estimated 50% to 75% of colorectal cancer can be prevented through lifestyle changes like healthy eating, according to the Colon Cancer Foundation.
-Therefore, good nutrition is an important aspect of good colon health.
+In fact, an estimated 50% to 75% of colorectal cancers can be prevented through lifestyle changes like healthy eating, according to the Colon Cancer Foundation.
+So good nutrition is an important aspect of good colon health.

 Diet dos and don'ts